 The next steps for the CCGs will be to consider all the views and feedback along with the EQIA to inform the development of options on the future arrangements for services.
 The engagement report will be received and considered by the CCGs and stakeholders.
 The report will be received through CCGs governance and once considered a decision will be made on the next steps.
 The findings were shared at the Health and Scrutiny Panel in December 2018.

 Wheelchair Services Engagement – Spring 2018

-We received feedback from 467 people via online surveys and 112 people attending focus groups and events.
-You said that the current service needs to change, you told us that we needed to do more to meet the needs of complex service users and the needs of children and young people and those with long term conditions who needs change over time.
-You told us that we needed to deliver the service from a range of locations and offer a service that ensured the person was at the centre.
-You told us we needed to think about the products on offer, different ways to fund equipment, the repair service and training for both staff and service users in the use of equipment.
+You said that we needed to do more to meet the needs of complex service users, children and young people, and those with long-term conditions whose needs change over time.
+You told us that the service should be delivered from a range of locations; that we needed to look at the type of products being offered; and at different ways of funding equipment.
+The repair service needed to be improved and you wanted to see both service users and staff being given training in the use of equipment.

 Extended access in primary care – Autumn 2017

-The CCG received 506 responses from North Kirklees and found that most people were supportive of the idea of providing appointments early morning, late evening and weekends.
-They could see the benefits this would bring, especially for those people that work full-time.
-For routine appointments, the most popular times were Monday to Friday 6.30pm to 8.00pm, Saturday 8.00am – 8.00pm and Sunday 8.00am to 1.00pm.
-People also told us that for urgent appointments they were more likely to be willing to travel further and be seen by someone other than their own GP.
+Most people were supportive of the idea of providing early morning, late evening and weekend appointments.
+They felt there were a range of benefits, especially for those who work full-time.
+For routine appointments, Monday to Friday 6.30pm to 8.00pm; Saturday 8.00am – 8.00pm; and Sunday 8.00am to 1.00pm were most popular.
+People also told us that for urgent appointments they were more willing to travel further and be seen by someone other than their own GP.

 - A central location